ltcRandomwalk/NESA/README.md

 Due to the storage limit of Anonymous Github, we set our benchmarks and data used in the evaluation on ***URL***.

-You should copy the `benchmarks` and `data` folder to the NESA main folder.
+You should copy the `benchmarks/` and `data/` folder to the NESA main folder.

 ### Step 6.
 Setting Environment Variables